kaldinho58/HWrepo/README.md

 Does some calculations.

 ## Sum total
-This program add the number entered by itself and returns the sum.
+This program returns the number by adding it to itself.

 ## Double